kw81634dr/Nuvoton-Mini58-ARM-DS18B20-SampleProject/README.md

 # DS18B20 Temperature Sensor project for Nuvoton Mini58
 ![alt tag](https://user-images.githubusercontent.com/26266974/29377308-0c334206-82ee-11e7-945a-6c186315cb9c.jpeg)

-This is a Library for 1-Wire DS18B20 Temperature Sensor setup on Nuvoton Mini58 (ARM Cortex-M0) MCU. version 1.0 this code will work when you setup only one DS18B20 Sensor on your 1-Wire bus.
+This is a Library for 1-Wire DS18B20 Temperature Sensor setup on Nuvoton Mini58 (ARM Cortex-M0) MCU.＜/br＞
+version 1.0 this code will work when you setup only one DS18B20 Sensor on your 1-Wire bus.＜/br＞

 # In this repository
-In this repository, you will got
+In this repository, you will got＜/br＞
-1. one Main code named "main.c"
+1. one Main code named "main.c"＜/br＞
-2. one c library code file named "DS18B20LibraryforMini58.c"
+2. one c library code file named "DS18B20LibraryforMini58.c"＜/br＞
-3. one Header file for c library named "DS18B20LibraryforMini58.h"
+3. one Header file for c library named "DS18B20LibraryforMini58.h"＜/br＞

 # Setup